International School of Boston

 International School of Boston (ISB; Lycée International de Boston or LIB, previously École Internationale de Boston) is a bilingual co-educational TPS-12 private school in Cambridge, Massachusetts.

-With 560 students from over 43 different countries, ISB is one of the few schools in New England offering the International Baccalaureate.
+With 540 students from over 50 countries, ISB is one of the few schools in New England offering the International Baccalaureate.
 ISB also offers the French Baccalaureate, and all graduating seniors receive the American high school diploma in addition to one of these international diplomas.

 History

-The International School of Boston was founded in 1962 as the Jardin d’Enfants (literally Children's Garden, French for “Kindergarten”) in hopes of integrating French language and culture into children's educational experiences.
+The International School of Boston was founded in 1962 as the Jardin d’Enfants (literally Children's Garden, French for “Kindergarten”), by Marie-Madeleine Berry (1930-2024), in hopes of integrating French language and culture into children's educational experiences.
 The Jardin d’Enfants was one of the first bilingual programs in the United States.

-Since 1962 ISB has grown from 15 children to 560, and expanded to serve TPS through 12th grade.
-Students range in ages from 2 to 18 and come from 43 nations.
+Since 1962, ISB has grown from 15 children to 540, and expanded to serve TPS through 12th grade.
+Students range in ages from 2 to 18 and come from 50 nations.

 The school had a nomadic existence in its early years as it searched for suitable space.
 From the basement of the Lutheran Church in Belmont, to a church in Newton Corner, to the Armenian Church in Cambridge, to the Parmenter School on Irving Street in Arlington (where the Pre-school and Kindergarten campus has been since 1983), it finally settled in 1997 in its current location in Cambridge.
 Its main building is the former Cambridge Almshouse, built in 1850 and listed on the National Register of Historic Places.

 It also underwent several name changes, including Ecole Bilingue de Boston (French name), and French-American International School of Boston (English name).
 Since January 2006, the English name has been the International School of Boston.

-Bilingual education

-With one of the first bilingual programs in the US, ISB has almost 60 years of experience in bilingual education.

-ISB's curriculum is bilingual from TPS through 12th grade, with Preschool and Kindergarten being full-immersion programs in French.

-The International Baccalaureate

-In addition to the American High School Diploma, ISB offers both the French Baccalaureate and International Baccalaureate (IB).

-Arts

-ISB has an extremely strong theater arts program, culminating in a week-long performing arts festival each May.
-For several years, ISB has participated at the Theater Festival at the Lycée Français de New York, winning first prize in 2006 and the “Special Prize of the Jury” in 2007.
-Visual arts also have a week-long festival in May during which student artwork is exhibited.
-The school choirs have several performances throughout the year.